What Dental Hygienists Do

 Employment of dental hygienists is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.

-A dental hygienist cleans teeth, examines patients for signs of oral diseases such as gingivitis, and provide other preventive dental care.
-He or she also educate patients about oral health.
+Dental hygienists examine patients for signs of oral diseases, such as gingivitis, and provide preventive care, including oral hygiene.
+They also educate patients about oral health.

 - Remove tartar, stains, and plaque from teeth

 - Apply sealants and fluorides to help protect teeth